 “Then lead the way.
 Pack up, everybody.
 We’re going.”

 They left the storehouses with their minds much more in place than they had been when they had gotten there.
-This meant they were no longer panicked or upset, but it also meant there was room for them to be nervous and wary, and they clustered behind Losté and Saché, each girl with her blaster in hand.
+This meant they were no longer panicked or upset, but it also meant there was room for them to be nervous and wary, and with blasters drawn they clustered behind Losté and Saché.
 “Don’t shoot,” Saché whispered, “Unless you’re sure.
 The power cells of these things have a lot of juice in them, but they aren’t going to last forever, and it’ll attract attention too.”

 More than once a noise disturbed them in the bush, and one or more of the handmaidens raised her weapon, but they had listened; noone fired.
 “Large beasts?”
 Saché asked Losté in a whisper.

 “Probably,” Losté whispered back.
-“The carnivorous ones usually don’t attack humans, but if anything charges us with very sharp teeth bared, we probably should fire at it.”
+“The carnivorous ones around here usually don’t attack humans, but if anything charges us with very sharp teeth bared, we probably should fire at it.”

 Nothing charged them at all as they crept their way through trees that started to grow taller as they went along, the plants under their boots getting thicker until they had to take care not to trip.
 “This is a place that is supposed to be left alone, undisturbed,” Losté said softly as she led them over a pile of sharp rocks.
 “By agreement of just about everyone who lives around here.
 Young people do come here sometimes to do various things.”